Introduction

 - Tool for programme management

-- LMS integration with customised content curation
+- LMS integration with customized content curation

 Pros